"Tortoiseshell"

 For information about translations from Italian to English, please use the contact form or send me an email.

-Domenico Starnone (forthcoming from Europa in 2024)
+Domenico Starnone (Europa, 2024)

-Franco Bernini (forthcoming from Europa in 2024)
+Franco Bernini (Europa Editions, 2024)

 Domenico Starnone (Europa, 2023)

-Simona Baldelli (an excerpt appeared in the Massachusetts Review, 2022)
+Simona Baldelli (excerpt, Massachusetts Review, 2022)

-Alberto Prunetti (Excerpt in New England Review, 2020)
+Alberto Prunetti (excerpt, New England Review, 2020)

-Tullio Pericoli (a selection of essays appeared in NYRB Online, 2019)
+Tullio Pericoli (from Incroci, NYRB Online, 2019)

-Marco Vichi (Hodder, 2018, with Stephen Sartarelli)
+Marco Vichi (co-translated with Stephen Sartarelli, Hodder, 2018)

 Marco D'Eramo (New Left Review, 2017)

-Luce D'Eramo (The Literary Review, 2016)
+Luce D'Eramo (excerpt, The Literary Review, 2016)

 Beatrice Masini (Pan Macmillan, 2016)